torresnelson/Web_scraper/README.txt

   .- The lista file contains the targered web pages
   .- To use it, install bs4 and requests using pip3
-  .- Space_remover erase the extra spaces between words, is loaded with the final dictionary.csv
+  .- Space_remover erase the extra spaces between words, is loaded with the final dictionary.csv .- When the dictionary.csv is completed, must be sort in bash using this command: #sort -u dictionary.csv -o final_file_name.csv